Get the latest healthy living tips.

 Even the Grinchiest of teenagers will warm up to the idea of spending an hour walking the dogs at the local pet shelter or helping senior citizens decorate Christmas stockings at a nursing home.
 Let hesitant kids invite their friends to join them while they volunteer.
 Helping others as a family is a win-win for you and the ones you share your time with.

 OK, we all can’t mimic our favorite Food Network stars, but we can turn some pre-made cookie dough into fabulous little treats.
-Grab a few tubes of chocolate chip cookies, sugar cookies, and snickerdoodles, or try our Everything Christmas Cookies, from Imma Eat That, for a fun and festive way to reuse all the candy leftovers from the holidays.
+Grab a few tubes of sugar cookies, snickerdoodles, or try our Everything Christmas Cookies from Imma Eat That for a fun and festive way to reuse all the candy leftovers from the holidays.
 Bake, then decorate with frosting and sprinkles to add sweetness to your day.
 Consider having a contest for the worst cookie decorating fail to make everyone feel a little better about their lack of culinary skills, then dig in.

 For once, waiting until the last minute is a good thing.
 Instead of being upset that you didn’t get everyone done, save a few tasks for when family visits.
 They’d love to look through old ornaments and place them on the tree, hang lights outside on the trees or build a snowman family instead of sitting around making awkward small talk.

 What other traditions does your family uphold?
-Share them with us in the comments below!
+Share them with us on social media – we love to hear how you are making the most of the holidays!